twskj/GermanTrafficSignClassifier/writeup.md

 ### Data Set Summary & Exploration

+I used Numpy to calculate overview of the dataset including

+- Number of training and testing data
+- Image dimension
+- Number of unique label

+The code for this step is contained in the second code cell of the IPython notebook.
 Here's how training and testing data look like:

     Number of training examples = 34799